 That said, don’t just share the link and call it a day.
 Add your own two cents, as well.
 This way, you’re not just sharing valuable content with your audience, you’re still keeping yourself in the picture.
 If you can find a way to add some extra value to the article by adding it to your post, even better.

 Keep in mind, you can use BuzzSumo to find the most shared articles on Facebook specific to your industry.
-This will give you a better idea of which topics will get the most engagement from your
+This will give you a better idea of which topics will get the most engagement from your audience.

-Back in January, I posted my findings after we reviewed 777 million Facebook posts.
+I posted my findings after we reviewed 777 million Facebook posts.
 One of the most important insights was that videos are easily the most effective form of content on the site.